-The Commission finds that the intention of requiring the easement to be granted to the MRCA is to have a public agency that has park rangers and other staff active in the Santa Monica Mountains area monitor open space areas to ensure that the restrictions are followed.
-The MRCA acquires and manages properties for recreation and conservation purposes in the Santa Monica Mountains.
-MRCA staff and park rangers routinely monitor properties under MRCA management in the Santa Monica Mountains and enforce State law and local ordinances.
-Therefore, the MRCA is better able to monitor open space and conservation easements than Commission staff.
+Commission staff.
 As such, the Commission finds that the requirement of an open space and conservation easement is the most effective method of ensuring that the open space area on the project site will be conserved in the future.
 Further, the easement will be recorded against the title of the property and thus provide notice to future owners of the limitations that apply to the open space conservation area.
 The terms of the easement do not provide for use of the open space conservation area on the site by the public or any other individual or group for any purpose.

 As detailed in Special Condition Eleven (11), the Open Space Conservation Easement will prohibit all development, with the exception of fuel modification and drainage control activities carried out in accordance with Special Condition Two (2) and Special Condition Three (3).
 Special Condition Eleven (11) also allows planting of native vegetation and other restoration activities, and construction and maintenance of public hiking trails, if approved by the Commission as an amendment to this coastal development permit, or as a new coastal development permit.
-In addition, as the more gently rolling areas adjacent to the proposed residence may be appropriate for equestrian facilities, Special Condition Eleven (11) allows equestrian facilities in fuel modification Zones B and C, provided that the facilities do not expand fuel modification beyond what is required for the approved residence, and are approved as an amendment to this coastal development permit or as a new coastal development permit.
-Special Condition Eleven (11) also makes an exception for existing road, trail, and utilities easements.
+Special Condition Eleven (11) also makes an exception for the existing road, trail, and utilities easements.

-As described above, the proposed project will be sited to minimize the amount of required fuel modification by overlapping with fuel modification required for the adjacent residence, the proposed structures are clustered within a development area of 9,556 sq. ft., and development has been restricted on the remainder of the property.
+As described above, the proposed project will be sited to minimize the amount of required fuel modification by overlapping with fuel modification required for the adjacent residence, the proposed structures are clustered within a development area of 7,200 sq. ft., and development, with the exception of the proposed corral within the required Fuel Modification Zone "C." has been restricted on the remainder of the property.
 However, while direct impacts to ESHA through the removal of vegetation would be avoided on the site outside of the development and fuel modification areas, through the open space and conservation easement, indirect impacts to habitat within the open space conservation area will still result from the presence of the proposed development and human activities taking place on the site.
 The placement of development within an ESHA area will result in habitat fragmentation.
 Wildlife either living on the site or migrating across the property will undoubtedly avoid areas with noise, lighting or other human activity.
 As described above and in Exhibit 1, fuel modification activities result in conversion of habitat and impacts to insects, birds, and other organisms even outside of the fuel modification area.
 Further, even though no development will be permitted within the open space conservation area, there will be a net loss of ESHA area on the project site.
 The Commission finds that there are feasible mitigation measures available that would compensate for the loss of chaparral ESHA resulting from the removal, conversion, or modification of natural habitat for new development including the development area, fuel modification and brush clearance.
 The acreage of habitat that is impacted must be determined based on the size of the required fuel modification zone.

-In this case, the applicants' approved fuel modification plan (approved by the Los Angeles County Fire Department) shows the use of the standard three zones of vegetation modification, with a reduced Zone B. Zone "A" (setback zone) extends 20 feet from the proposed residence and garage.
-Zone "B" (irrigation zone) extends approximately 80 feet beyond Zone "A"; however, the applicant has stated that the Fire Department has given verbal approval to reducing Zone "B" to a width of 30 feet, and is awaiting receipt of approved plans reflecting this reduction.
-Zone "C" (thinning zone) extends from Zone "B" to 200 feet from the proposed residence and garage.
-No brush clearance will be required on adjacent properties.
-However, approximately two feet of additional clearance will be required on either side of the widened Will Geer Road.
+In this case, the applicant's fuel modification plan shows the use of only two of the standard three zones of vegetation modification, with Zone B eliminated.
+Zone "A" (setback zone) extends 20 feet from the proposed residence and garage.
+Zone "B" (irrigation zone) is absent, and Zone "C" (thinning zone) extends to 200 feet from the proposed residence and stables.
+Some brush clearance will also be required on adjacent properties.